If You’ve Recovered From COVID-19, Your Unique Plasma Can Help Others!

 When a person becomes ill with COVID-19, it can take a patient time to develop antibodies needed to combat the disease.
 While some patients can become seriously ill and require the assistance of a ventilator, 80% of those diagnosed do not become seriously ill.
 These patients recover and have antibodies in their plasma.
 By collecting this plasma and giving it to ill patients we hope we can provide a boost to the patient’s antibodies and help stimulate recovery.
 This is particularly important in patients who have a suppressed immune system.

-To be eligible to donate convalescent plasma, you must be COVID-19 symptom free for 28 days or more.
+To be eligible to donate convalescent plasma, you be symptom-free for at least 14 days, and have a positive COVID-19 test result.
 You must still meet all General Eligibility Guidelines, and pass all other screening tests and qualifications necessary for donating blood.
 The actual donation process will be the same as for a whole blood or automated plasma donation.

 – COVID-19 convalescent plasma has not been approved or licensed by the FDA;